TaniaRajabally/PoP-IOT-Innovation-Challenge/README.md

 # AgriConnect

-A hackathon project developed to provide a holistic solution for farmers which includes multiple features like  Voice HMI in Hindi and English to help the farmers farmers, recommendation system to make the farmers aware of government schemes, route optimization to reduce agri-logistic loss and satellite image processing to increase crop yield.
+A hackathon project developed to provide a holistic solution for farmers which includes multiple features like Voice HMI in Hindi and English to help them understand in their preferred language, recommendation system to make the farmers aware of government schemes, route optimization to reduce agri-logistic loss and satellite image processing to increase crop yield.

 Contributors - Tania Rajabally, Jinang Gandhi, Sarah Gawde, Arnab Ghorai